Divyani-cs/Webdev-learning/DATABASE/Database-with-Sequelize/readme.md

 - Saw how foreign keys are declared twice: once in the migration (the real database constraint) and once in each model's `associate()` function (how Sequelize understands the relationship in code).
 - Learned the `db:migrate` commands used to actually build (and undo) the tables.

-Tomorrow: we build the real APIs on top of this structure.